Duke Kahanamoku: Post-Olympic career

 While living in Newport Beach, California, on June 14, 1925, Kahanamoku rescued eight men from a fishing vessel that capsized in heavy surf while it was attempting to enter the city's harbor.
 Using his surfboard, Kahanamoku made repeated trips from shore to the capsized ship, and helped rescue several people.
 Two other surfers saved four more fishermen, while five succumbed to the seas before they could be rescued.
 At the time the Newport Beach police chief called Kahanamoku's efforts "The most superhuman surfboard rescue act the world has ever seen."
 The widespread publicity surrounding the rescue influenced lifeguards across the US to begin the use of surfboards as standard equipment for water rescues.

-Kahanamoku was the first person to be inducted into both the Swimming Hall of Fame and the Surfing Hall of Fame.
-The Duke Kahanamoku Invitational Surfing Championships in Hawaii, the first major professional surfing contest event ever held in the huge surf on the North Shore of Oahu, was named in his honor.
+Kahanamoku was the first person to be inducted into both the Swimming Hall of Fame and the International Surfing Museum's Walk of Fame.
+The Duke Kahanamoku Invitational Surfing Championships in Hawaii, the first major professional surfing contest event ever held in the huge surf on the North Shore of Oahu, was named in his honor, and first held in 1965.
 He is a member of the U.S. Olympic Hall of Fame.

 Later Kahanamoku was elected to serve as the Sheriff of Honolulu, Hawaii from 1935 to 1961, completing 13 consecutive terms.
 During World War II, he served as a military police officer for the United States; Hawai'i was not yet a state and was administered.

 In the postwar period, Kahanamoku appeared in a number of television programs and films, including Mister Roberts (1955).
 He was well-liked throughout the Hollywood community.